TommyWu-fdgkhdkgh/spike-vp/README.md

 2023/8/9

+If we don't use dmi,
-Take 25 minutes to boot the linux kernel.
+it takes 25 minutes to boot the linux kernel.